- To size your solar panel system you need to work out how much electricity you use and when you use it

 Plus, if you already have north-facing panels, you can always expand your solar PV, or add a separate system, on the southerly aspect.
 Solar panels are cheap enough that this can make economic sense, but you may want to put on a few more panels in the south-facing array to make up for the reduced production.

-The inverter is a key part of the solar PV system; it's the box on the wall that takes the electricity generated by the solar panels in direct current (DC) and converts it to alternating current (AC) for your household circuits to use in powering your fridge, TV, lights and so on.
+The inverter is a key part of the solar PV system; it's the box on the wall (or sometimes the roof) that takes the electricity generated by the solar panels in direct current (DC) and converts it to alternating current (AC) for your household circuits to use in powering your fridge, TV, lights and so on.

 The inverter size must match the solar PV array's size; basically, if you have 5kW of panels on the roof, you'll need a 5kW inverter as well.
 But note that the panels rarely if ever deliver their maximum rated output, due to variable sunlight conditions, loss of efficiency as the panels age, reduced efficiency in extreme heat and so on.
-So you can actually get away with a slightly lower rating on the inverter compared to the solar PV array (this is sometimes referred to as oversizing the array or overclocking the inverter).
-But in general, it's best to match the inverter to the solar PV array's rated maximum output.
+So you can actually get away with a smaller capacity inverter compared to the solar PV array (this is sometimes referred to as oversizing the array or overclocking the inverter).

 An alternative to a single inverter unit is to have micro-inverters, where each panel has its own small inverter attached.
-These are usually more expensive, and have some technical advantages (and disadvantages).
-Inverters are complicated and we'll cover them in detail in a future buying guide.
+These are usually more expensive, and have some technical pros and cons.

 A storage battery will capture the unused solar power generated during the day, for use at night and on low-sunlight days.
 Installations that include batteries are increasingly popular.
 Here's a case study of the first Australian home to install a Tesla PowerWall battery.